 The Node Manager SSH shell script relies on SSH user-based security to provide a secure trust relationship between users on different machines.
 You create a UNIX user account typically one per domain, for running Node Manager commands and scripts.
 A user logged in as this user can issue Node Manager commands without providing a user name and password.

-Configure SSH trust between the ndmgr user on each machine that will run a WebLogic Server instance and the same ndmgr user on the same machine, plus the corresponding ndmgr user on every other machine.
+Configure SSH trust between the ndmgr user on each machine that will run an Oracle WebLogic Server instance and the same ndmgr user on the same machine, plus the corresponding ndmgr user on every other machine.

 In other words, any ndmgr user on one machine must be able to establish an SSH session without being prompted for security credentials, with a ndmgr user of the same name on the same or a different machine.
 This is necessary because any Managed Server can become the cluster master for migratable servers and issue commands to start other remote Managed Servers in the cluster using SSH.
 For Managed Server migration to work, the ndmgr user needs only to be able to run the